vanallenlab/moalmanac-browser/README.md

 ```

 ## Usage
 The Molecular Oncology Almanac makes use of [config files](/config) to support custom instances of the application.
-Relevant content from the API is [cached into a local sqlite3 instance](/data) based on the preferences specified within the config.
+Relevant content from [our API](https://github.com/vanallenlab/moalmanac-api) is [cached into a local sqlite3 instance](/data) based on the preferences specified within the config.

 To update a local cache, run:
 ```bash